grumpyclimber/portfolio/README.md

 4. :fishing_pole_and_fish: <a href="https://github.com/grumpyclimber/portfolio/tree/main/tricks">tricks</a> - Mix of short and easy tricks or hacks.
 5. 👾: <a href="https://github.com/grumpyclimber/portfolio/tree/main/star_wars">Star Wars</a> - This one is all about the style...
 I've even plotted a death-star !
 6. 🔡: [scraping data](https://github.com/grumpyclimber/portfolio/tree/main/wiki_scrape) - Using BeautifulSoup to scrape budget data from Wikipedia pages.
 7. :movie_camera: [Fandango](https://github.com/grumpyclimber/portfolio/tree/main/fandango) - Extended version of Fandango ratings analysis.
+Includes scraping movies budget data from wiki.

 languages: Python